syncfusion-content/winui-docs/winui/Circular-Charts/Getting-Started.md

 ## Enable Data Labels

-The [DataLabelSettings]() property of [CircularSeries]() can be used to enable data labels to improve the readability of the Circular chart.
-The label Visibility is set to `False` by default.
+The [DataLabelSettings]() property of [CircularSeries]() can be used to enable data labels to improve the readability of the circular chart.
+The label visibility is set to `False` by default.

 {% tabs %}